gofilipa/digital_annotation/notes/development_notes.md

+## 4.9.19 Making A Purple Button

+Today I spent some time messing around with the CSS and HTML files for the Adder (adder.scss & adder.html), and the Variables files (variables.scss), which defines all the colors in the H Client.
+The end result was an Adder button that includes the label "Color" rather than "Highlight", and a highlighted text that appears purple.

+This is a small step, but it's a key one.
+Next I'm going to try to expand the adder toolbar to include more buttons, hopefully with different colors.

 ## 3.29.19 Layering Colors and Anchoring: NeMLA and Udell

 It's been a couple of weeks since I worked on this.
 Mostly because I've been busy preparing a conference paper on this project, which is still mostly theoretical at this point.
 I'm uploading [the full paper here](../papers/NeMLA_talk_March2019.pdf), but I thought I'd take some space below to summarize my key takeaway from the conference paper, which shows where my thinking is heading on this projects (my thoughts being far ahead of my practical accomplishments so far).